Skip to content

 gText() prints text on the screen.

 flushFast() uploads the frame-buffer to the screen and performs a fast update of the panel.
+It can also manage low-power.

 When global update is not available, flush() redirects to flushFast().